activisthandbook/articles/partner.md

 # Become a partner 🙌
 ## How you can help us
-Your organisation can help make the Activist Handbook project a success in the following ways:
+Your organisation or movement can help make the Activist Handbook project a success in the following ways:
 - **📝 Write or crosspost articles:** Maybe you already have some guides for activists that you would like to share with a larger audience.
 Or perhaps people in your organisation can share their experiences and knowledge in new articles.
 - **📢 Tell your community about us:** Promote us on your social media and newsletter, share our partnership on your website, share our articles with your members, mention us during events, etc.
 - **💰 Financial contribution:** No matter how small, any financial contribution is appreciated and will help us train more rebels.